YileC928/final-project-covid-twitter/README.md

 `tweet.csv` and `tweet.txt`: Cleaned Tweets

-`Sample_output_rl`: A sample output for record linkage
+`Sample_output_rl.png`: A image for the sample output of record linkage

 `governor` folder: This folder contains json files documenting all Tweets that mention the term 'COVID' in each governor's Twitter

-`test` folder: A folder to store some test scraping results when runing code (you can safely ignore it)
+`test` folder: A folder to store some test scraping results when running code (you can safely ignore it)

 # References